Student Voice

-Effective school council structures, which involve the whole school, can offer huge benefits to both the community and the individual.
-Here are just a few.
+An effective student council structures, which involves the whole school, offer huge benefits to both the community and the individual – here are just a few:

 - Pupil councils provide a basis for active learning of important life skills, such as speaking and listening skills, teamwork, emotional literacy, problem-solving, moral reasoning skills, self-esteem and self-confidence.